 “recommended” sidebar may be seen by few or no human viewers.
-In ‘What the Robot Saw,’ the Robot is AI voyeur turned cinematographer, depicting and magnifying the online personas of the subjects of a never-ending film.
+In ‘What the Robot Saw,’ the Robot is AI voyeur turned director: classifying and magnifying the online personas of the subjects of a never-ending film.
 A loose, stream-of-AI-“consciousness” narrative is developed as the Robot drifts through neural network-determined groupings.